CommodoreOS/Amstrad-E3-Simulator-20th-Anniversary/README.md

 ## To Do List

-I want to add touch buttons on its home that open a app on Android so like a shourtcut to the Email/Gmail apps on Android. but at the moment do not know how to add it, looked online and can't find anything about idoing it.
+I want to add touch buttons on its home screen that open a app on Android so like a shourtcut to the Email/Gmail apps on Android. but at the moment I do not know how to add it, looked online and on the Adobe Animate Help website and can't find anything about doing it or adding it.

 Link to the Amstrad/Sinclair Community Forum